 Students learn history through song

-Dover Adult Learning Center will play host to the NH Humanities program: Rally ‘Round the Flag: The American Civil War Through Folksong.
-On Thursday, May 10, 2018 – 7 p.m. at the McConnell Center in room 220.
+Dover Adult Learning Center hosted the NH Humanities program: Rally ‘Round the Flag: The American Civil War Through Folksong.

-Woody Pringle and Marek Bennett will present an overview of the American Civil War through the lens of period music.
-Audience members participate and sing along as the presenters explore lyrics, documents, and visual images from sources such as the Library of Congress.
+Woody Pringle and Marek Bennett presented an overview of the American Civil War through the lens of period music.
+Audience members participated and sang along as the presenters explored lyrics, documents, and visual images from sources such as the Library of Congress.

 Through camp songs, parlor music, hymns, battlefield rallying cries, and fiddle tunes, Pringle and Bennett examine the folksong as a means to enact living history, share perspectives, influence public perceptions of events, and simultaneously fuse and conserve cultures in times of change.
 Showcasing numerous instruments, the presenters challenge participants to find new connections between song, art, and politics in American history.